argoproj/argo-rollouts/docs/FAQ.md

 ### Can we run the Argo Rollouts controller in HA mode?

 Yes.
 A k8s cluster can run multiple replicas of Argo-rollouts controllers to achieve HA.
 To enable this feature, run the controller with `--leader-elect` flag and increase the number of replicas in the controller's deployment manifest.
 The implementation is based on the [k8s client-go's leaderelection package](https://pkg.go.dev/k8s.io/client-go/tools/leaderelection#section-documentation).
-This implemetnatioin is tolerant to *arbitrary clock skew* among replicas.
+This implementation is tolerant to *arbitrary clock skew* among replicas.
 The level of tolerance to skew rate can be configured by setting `--leader-election-lease-duration` and `--leader-election-renew-deadline` appropriately.
 Please refer to the [package documentation](https://pkg.go.dev/k8s.io/client-go/tools/leaderelection#pkg-overview) for details.

 ## Rollouts